-- How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN - As an inclusive school, we do everything we can to ensure that pupils of all abilities and needs are fully included in the life of the school. - Where appropriate and legitimate, we endeavour to provide different ways for all learners to access the same learning experience, rather than withdrawing pupils and providing an entirely different activity. - Our deployment of additional staffing and resources funded from our devolved additional needs budget through the Local Offer, ensure that all curriculum experiences are available to all pupils in the school (eg educational visits, extra-curricular activities), particularly where a voluntary financial contribution from parents is required for the activity to run.
+- How children and young people with SEN are enabled to engage in activities available with children and young people in the school who do not have SEN - As an inclusive school, we do everything we can to ensure that pupils of all abilities and needs are fully included in the life of the school. - Where appropriate and legitimate, we endeavour to provide different ways for all learners to access the same learning experience.
+In some cases, in order to meet the child's needs, we may deliver the curriculum in a range of different ways to ensure that all pupils make appropriate progress. - Our deployment of additional staffing and resources funded from our devolved additional needs budget through the Local Offer, ensure that all curriculum experiences are available to all pupils in the school (eg educational visits, extra-curricular activities), particularly where a voluntary financial contribution from parents is required for the activity to run.
 This is in compliance with the Equality Act 2010. - All lesson planning seeks to address the learning needs of all pupils in the class.
 Teachers receive regular training and support to ensure they are skilled in differentiating the curriculum for vulnerable learners.
 When subject coordinators monitor planning, work and progress data and when they or senior leaders carry out observations of teaching and learning in classrooms, particular attention is given to whether the ongoing learning offer is inclusive.